 The Open University (OU) is a unique institution serving the whole of Scotland.
 Our open admissions policy means no formal entry requirements are needed for most undergraduate qualifications or modules.
-Almost a fifth of new undergraduates join us without standard university entrance level qualifications.
+Many of our new undergraduates join us without standard university entrance level qualifications.
 Read more about our story.

 With our supported personalised open learning, you can choose to study for a degree, diploma or certificate, or take a stand-alone module.
 We are the most popular choice of university for flexible study in Scotland.
-Over half of all part-time undergraduate students in Scotland are OU students.
+Almost 60% of all part-time undergraduate students in Scotland are OU students.

-The Open University reaches across the whole of Scotland with 15,000 students from Shetland to Stranraer.
+The Open University reaches across the whole of Scotland with 17,075 students from the Shetland Isles to Dumfries and Galloway.
 This gives us an unparalleled ability to undertake nationwide developments, often by working in partnership.

 We have a diverse student body, attracted by The OU's flexible entry routes and methods of study, as well as the funding support and finance options available.

 Social justice is at the heart of The Open University's mission.
 We are creating an inclusive university community and a society where people are treated with dignity and respect, where inequalities are challenged, and where we anticipate and respond positively to different needs and circumstances, so that everyone can achieve their potential.
 Find out more.